afeld/personal-security/why-signal.md

 [Over 85% adults in the U.S. own a smartphone](https://www.statista.com/statistics/219865/percentage-of-us-adults-who-own-a-smartphone/), and most of them do some kind of text-based messaging.
 Standard text messaging (SMS) is popular because it works on almost all phones, but [other messaging apps like Facebook Messenger and WhatsApp have huge popularity](https://www.statista.com/statistics/258749/most-popular-global-mobile-messenger-apps/), too.
 Unfortunately, these all have major privacy tradeoffs.

 There is a better alternative: [Signal](https://signal.org).
 While this secure messaging application for iPhone, Android, and desktop was previously only popular with journalists and nerds, it's gaining wider adoption.
 This is a good thing, and you should be using it, too.
-Why? **It's encrypted, it's open source, and others can't access your data**; we'll get into why each of those is important.
+Why? **It's encrypted, it's open source, and others can't access your data.** We'll get into why each of those is important.

 <a href="https://signal.org">
   <img class="img-responsive" src="../img/signal_logo.png" alt="Signal logo">